GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 1. Login to your Terraform Cloud account.
 2. Click on your your user profile icon in the top right corner of your screen.
 This will cause a dropdown to appear.
 3. Select the "User settings" menu item.
+4. Navigate to the "Tokens" menu item on the left hand side of the screen.
 4. Click the "Create an API token".
 Provide a name for the token and click on "Create API token"
 5. Cut and paste the generated token as it will be used later in setting up your GitHub action.
 Once you press the done button, you will not be able to see the token again and will need to re-generate the token if you lose the value.